vskokov/GGI/slides.md

 <div class="colorized-list">

-* The transition from hadronic matter to QGP along the temperature axis in the QCD phase diagram is a smooth crossover.
+* Transition from hadronic matter to QGP along the temperature axis in the QCD phase diagram is a smooth crossover.

 * As baryon doping increases, this crossover may transform into a first-order phase transition at a critical endpoint.